Short on time? Here’s the best gaming VPN in 2023:

 When it comes to privacy, a VPN replaces your IP address with an IP address from a different location, essentially hiding your actual IP address.
-This prevents your internet service provider (ISP) from throttling your internet speed, and it protects you from distributed denial-of-service (DDoS) attacks.
-Also, a VPN helps you bypass IP bans and geo-restricted websites so you can game on servers abroad.
-Lastly, all of the VPNs on this list have a strict no-logs policy, which means the provider doesn’t log any of your online traffic.
+This protects you from distributed denial-of-service (DDoS) attacks.
+Also, it helps you bypass IP bans and geo-restricted websites so you can game on servers abroad.

 How to use a VPN for gaming?